cseAtIITK/admissions-website/src/faq.md

     programming aspects of the recently proposed Analytic Engine.
 We recommend her applying in December.
 She can then join us in the summer of 2015.

+Bhaskara:
+:   He is a final year B.Tech student at a [CFTI] and will finish his UG
+    program some time in May 2015.
+Ever since he has been working on perfecting the [chakravala] method, he has been forgetful about deadlines and has missed the December admission process.
+We recommend him applying in the next summer (sometime in May 2015).
+He can avail the direct admission clause for the summer admissions as well.
+    Next time be more careful about deadlines otherwise your work will be know by [other peoples names][pells].

 In the future, we might change the process.
 Please keep an eye on the announcements section of our main page.